 Another option is to directly add your target amount within your chart as a separate Target column.

 If your target value is already available within your database, you can simply add the column to your chart’s query.
-If that data doesn’t exist in your database, you can create a new column using a Calculated Column Action (Visual SQL) or an Add Column Pipeline Step (Data Explorer), selecting Custom Formula for the formula type, then assigning a static value to the column (e.g. 5500) that will show as the benchmark for every time period.
+If that data doesn’t exist in your database, you can create a new column using a Formula Column Action (Visual SQL) or an Add Column Pipeline Step (Data Explorer), selecting Custom Formula for the formula type, then assigning a static value to the column (e.g. 5500) that will show as the benchmark for every time period.

 |In the Visual SQL interface|